gardener/landscaper/docs/usage/Installations.md

 ### Reference by Component Version

 A component descriptor can be identified by its name and version.
-With this identity it is resolved within a defined repository context as described in the [component descriptor spec](https://gardener.github.io/component-spec/component_descriptor_registries.html).
+Additionally, it is resolved within a defined [repository context](./RepositoryContext.md).
 This repository context SHOULD be defined by the [Context](./Context.md) that is referenced by the installation.
 Optionally the repository context can explicitly be overwritten in the reference.